webnami-dev/webnami/README.md

 ### custom.css

 - Customize your site's look by editing `custom.css` in the project root.
-- Override colors (as of now only primary color can be overridden)
+- Override colors for both light and dark themes (primary, background, content, accent, and footer colors)

 ---